weipin/jewzruxin/README.md

 }
 ```

-Besides "GET", there are convenience methods for the rest of the HTTP methods:
+Besides "GET", the rest of the convenience methods cover the other HTTP methods:
 ```
 try?
 HTTPCycle.post("http://httpbin.org/post") {
     (cycle, error) in